-Carefully inspect the fuse for a blown fuse.
-If the fuse looks normal on the outside, but suspicions of its malfunction have persisted, check the continuity between the knife terminals protruding from its body.
+Carefully inspect the fuse to see if it has blown.
+If the fuse looks normal but you still suspect it is defective, check the continuity between the blade terminals protruding from its body.

 Replacement

-1. Before replacing a fuse, be sure to turn off the relevant consumer and the ignition.
+1. Before replacing a fuse, be sure to turn off the corresponding consumer and the ignition.

-3. Open the cover by inserting a screwdriver with a flat working part from below into the gap (arrow illustration) and pry off the cover.
+3. Open the cover by inserting a flat-head screwdriver into the gap from below (arrow on the illustration) and squeeze the lid.

-4. The fuse plan is located on the inside of the fuse box cover.
+4. The fuse box layout diagram is located on the inside of the fuse box cover.

-5. Additional fuses are located on the relay panel, as well as on the additional relay carrier behind the relay panel and in the battery holder.
+5. Additional fuses are located in the relay panel, as well as on the additional relay carrier behind the relay panel and in the battery holder.

-6. On vehicles with a diesel engine, the preheating fuse is located in the fuse box on the battery.
+6. On diesel vehicles, the pre-heating fuse is located in the fuse box on the battery.

 7. A sign of a blown fuse is a melted metal strip.

-8. Remove the plastic clips from the inside of the cover and remove the failed fuse.
+8. Remove the plastic clips from the inside of the cover and take out the defective fuse.

-9. Insert a new fuse with the same amperage.
-The fuse rating is printed on the back of the handle.
-In addition, the fuse handle is color-coded, which can also be used to determine the rated current.
+9. Insert a new fuse of the same amperage.
+The fuse's amperage rating is indicated on the back of the handle.
+The fuse handle is also color-coded, which also indicates the amperage rating.

 10. Reinstall the fuse box cover.